-The car was white and blue with “police” written on it in English and red and blue lights on the top.
-The respondent later recognized the car from the following picture.
+The car was described as white and blue with “police” written on it in English and red and blue lights on the top.

-The officers were wearing olive green shirts and pants with black shoes and carrying guns.
-The respondent identified the uniforms from the picture below.
+The officers were wearing olive green shirts and pants with black shoes and were reportedly carrying firearms.

 They told the respondent to sit down and told people passing by to keep walking.
 The respondent recalled, “One officer kept telling me, ‘No problem.
 Camp, camp.’
 And he asked me, ‘Where are you from?’ and I said ‘Algeria’ and he kept telling me ‘No problem, no problem.’”

-They remained there for around 15 minutes, until a white van arrived, which the respondent recognized from the following picture.
+They remained there for around 15 minutes, until a white van reportedly arrived.

 Two officers arrived in the van, one wearing a black jacket and one in a green jacket but both wearing jeans and white sneakers.
 The respondent recounted, “When they were loading me [in the van]—I’m fat—they kept laughing at me and one of them slapped me on the back of the head and they locked the door.”
 They spoke English to him but what he thought was Greek to each other.